 For APTC and CSR eligible individuals and households, HealthSource RI must obtain authorization for the release of tax return information in order to access updated financial information and redetermine each individuals eligibility for financial help.
 The individual grants such consent during the application process and may provide an authorization for up to 5 years.
-This consent may be found on HealthSource RIs website.
-270
+This consent may be found on HealthSource RIs website.274

 The individual may also provide consent for a designated authorized representative to obtain access to this information for the purposes of representing them at a hearing.
 If HealthSource RI does not have a valid authorization to access tax data from an individual, it may only conduct a redetermination for QHP eligibility without financial help.
 Tax data is essential to the determination of eligibility for tax credits and cost sharing reductions.
-HealthSource RI may not proceed with the redetermination for IAP eligibility until the individual authorizes access to tax available at https://healthsourceri.com/application-policies/ data.
+HealthSource RI may not proceed with the redetermination for IAP eligibility until the individual authorizes access to tax data.